Empower3D

 Suitable Participants

-- You can independently set your own employment goals
+- You are ready to prepare yourself for employment and can independently set your own employment goals

-- You can fully commit to the 26-week program with no other commitments that will interfere with the program schedule
+- You have no other commitments that will interfere with the program schedule

 - At the completion of the program you are prepared to work in the manufacturing industry, enhance your skills, or go back to school for further education